plan-d-io/P1-LoRa-receiver/README.md

 - Once the handshake is concluded, the transmitter will start forwarding the P1 meter telegrams.
 - If you have provided valid MQTT settings in the receiver firmware, it will start forwarding P1 meter data over MQTT.
 - If you have provided valid Home Assistant settings in the receiver firmware, it will create a MQTT device in HA and update it with every received P1 telegram (note: you need to have an MQTT broker running).
+- To reiniate the handshake, e.g. if one of the devices has been offline, simply restart the receiver first, followed by the transmitter.

 ## About LoRa
-LoRa operates in the unlicensed ISM radio spectrum.
+LoRa operates in the unlicensed [ISM radio spectrum](https://en.wikipedia.org/wiki/ISM_radio_band).
 Anyone is free to use this slice of spectrum as long as they adhere to a maximum use time, defined as the duty cycle limit.
 For EU 868MHz, the maximum duty cycle is 1%.
 So if there are 86400 seconds in a day, this means your device can transmit a total of 86400 x 1% = 864 seconds per day.
 This is called the _air time_.

 Air time is dependent on the size of the payload (three-phase meters have a larger payload than single-phase meters), symbol encoding and RF channel settings (bandwidth _BW_ and spreading factor _SF_).